mjbhobe/learning_Qt/gui_apps/PyDoodle/step02/readme.md

                                     "You have pressed the RIGHT mouse button")
 ```

-When the mouse button is pressed over the window, an instance of `QMouseEvent` event is sent to the window.
-This event encapsulates additional information, like which mouse button was pressed, co-ordinates of mouse position relative to the window receiving the event and the screen and so on.

-In this step, we are interested in knowing which mouse button was pressed.
-The `button()` method of the `QMouseEvent` returns a value of type `Qt.MouseButton`, which can take several values like `Qt.LeftButton`, `Qt.RightButton`, `QtMiddleButton`.
+The `QMouseEvent` includes additional information, like _which mouse button_ was pressed, where the button was pressed etc. In this step the _which button_ information suffices.
+This is detected using the `e.button()` call, which returns values like `Qt.LeftButton`, `Qt.RightButton`, `Qt.MiddleButton` which are self explanatory.
 We check which mouse button was pressed and inform the user accordingly.
-We use the `QMessageBox.information(...)` function to do so.
+We use the `QMessageBox.information(...)` function to do so as shown above.

+You can get more information about using `QMessageBox` [here](https://www.tutorialspoint.com/pyqt/pyqt_qmessagebox.htm)

 __We don't need to make any changes to `step02.py`__.
 This is just a copy of `step01/step01.py`.